 And if you sign up using this special link, Acorns will add $10 to your account as soon as you make your first investment.

 10. Tell a robot to give you a budget

 If you don’t have the time or patience to keep a budget, a number of free apps out there can handle the tricky parts for you.

 Rocket Money is a handy option because it will track and categorize your monthly expenses and show you your cash, credit and investment balances in one place.

 The app also will check to make sure you’re not wasting money on any subscriptions you may have forgotten about, potentially saving you hundreds of dollars a year.

-And if you feel like you’re paying too much for your monthly bills, Truebill can negotiate a better rate on them for you, for a small fee.
+And if you feel like you’re paying too much for your monthly bills, Rocket Money can negotiate a better rate on them for you, for a small fee.

 11. Grab no-cost housing with a live-in flip

-What are you doing with all that pandemic downtime?
-If you have the skills, why not try a live-in flip.
+If you have some handyman-like skills, why not try a live-in flip.
 You could buy a fixer-upper with an ultra-low mortgage rate, move in and renovate the place, then flip it for a profit that rivals a year's worth of mortgage payments.

 You can pay a lower long-term capital gains tax on your profits — rather than the higher tax for short-term gains — as long as you live in the home for at least one year.